 - General rule…if it takes 4 hours on high in the slow cooker or 7 hours on low, it is going to take around 25-30 minutes in the Instant Pot

 So if I’ve piqued your interest but you still aren’t quite ready to pull the trigger because researching some recipes, here is some Instant Pot Lingo you should know when you check out the recipes:

-- NPR – Natural Pressure Release let pin fall on its own
+- NPR – Natural Pressure Release let the pin fall on its own

 - QPR—Quick Pressure Release turn valve to let steam out

 - PIP—Pot in Pot (Great for items that may stick, multiple items at once chicken and rice), meals you don’t want sitting directly on heat) Meatloaf, and Cheesecake.